shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/frameworks.md

 # Toolkit Frameworks

 Toolkit frameworks are collections of code that can be used across apps and engines.
-You can read more about the frameworks in general [in our core API documentation](https://developer.shotgunsoftware.com/tk-core/platform.html#frameworks).
+You can read more about frameworks in general [in our core API documentation](https://developer.shotgunsoftware.com/tk-core/platform.html#frameworks).

 We provide a public API for the following provided frameworks which can be used in your app development: